kelu124/echomods/include/ppt_20160720-Milestone.md

 * Beaglebone: either using [Murgen](https://github.com/kelu124/murgen-dev-kit/) (@TODO) onboard ADC (10Msps), or the [PRUDAQ BBB Board](https://github.com/kelu124/echomods/tree/master/toadkiller).
 * Beaglebone: bitbanging the [tobo's 3Msps ADC](https://github.com/kelu124/echomods/tree/master/tobo).
-* [EMW3165 - Kina ](https://github.com/kelu124/echomods/tree/master/kina): getting the UDP streaming.
+* [EMW3165 - Hannin ](https://github.com/kelu124/echomods/tree/master/hannin): getting the UDP streaming.
 Would work only with the [servo-powered piezo](https://github.com/kelu124/echomods/tree/master/cletus) along with [goblin](https://github.com/kelu124/echomods/tree/master/goblin).

 ## Display

 Displays are key to see if each line behaves as it should - and of course for us to check if it works.
 The displays should be part of each module.
 Several possibilities

 * Getting the image displayed on a TFT
-* Maybe line by line on the 128x64 OLED screen (using the [EMW3165](https://github.com/kelu124/echomods/tree/master/kina) ?) (@TODO)
+* Maybe line by line on the 128x64 OLED screen (using the [EMW3165](https://github.com/kelu124/echomods/tree/master/hannin) ?) (@TODO)

 ## Planning